tnaganawa/tungstenfabric-docs/ContrailNetworkingPrimer.md

  - Note: to make that work, please don't connect logical-router to underaly vn
  - this procedure need to be verified if it works well with latest module

-After that, each tungsten fabric nodes can ping with vQFX loopback ips, which is set by contrail fabric autmation, and contrail fabric are fully UP!
+After that, each tungsten fabric nodes can ping with vQFX loopback ips, which is set by contrail fabric autmation, and contrail fabric are fully UP.

 ### PNF integration